 - ¾ teaspoon fine sea salt

 - olive oil spray

-- Preheat the oven to 220 degrees/ 430 degrees Fahrenheit (convection oven 200 degrees Celsius/ 400 degrees Fahrenheit).
-Line a baking tray with baking paper.
+- Preheat the oven to 220°C/ 430°F (convection oven 200°C/ 400°F).
+Line a baking sheet with parchment paper.

-- Place some flour on a large plate.
-Place the yogurt in a shallow bowl.
-Mix the panko with grated Parmesan, oregano, thyme, rosemary, paprika, salt, and pepper.
+- Breading station: Place flour on a large plate, and yogurt in a shallow bowl.
+Mix panko with the grated Parmesan, oregano, thyme, rosemary, paprika, salt, and pepper.